 (1) This section operates despite section 119.

-(2) The chairperson of the Board may make public a decision of the Board or the reasons for it if the chairperson considers it is in the public interest to do so having regard to all the circumstances including the interests of the prisoner concerned and the interests of any victim.
+(2) The chairperson of the Board may make public a decision of the Board or the reasons for it if the chairperson considers it is in the public interest to do so having regard to all the circumstances including the interests of the prisoner or the supervised offender concerned and the interests of any victim.

 [Section 107C inserted by No. 41 of 2006 s.
-59.]
+59; amended by No. 45 of 2016 s.
+32.]

 108. Orders by Board